Trokendi XR: 7 things you should know

 - As with other antiepileptics, Trokendi XR may increase the risk of suicidal thoughts or behavior; monitor for worsening depression or mood changes.

-- Dosage may need reducing in people with kidney disease to one-half of normal.
+- The dosage may need to be reduced in people with kidney disease to one-half of normal.
 Supplemental doses may be required in people undergoing hemodialysis.

 - May interact with several other drugs including seizure medications (such as phenytoin, carbamazepine), oral contraceptives, lithium, and pioglitazone.
 A dosage adjustment may be required.